Two of the most searched for phrases on our site are Amazon KDP keywords tool and KDP keyword research.

 Keywords are always work in progress

-Once you have decided on your seven best longtail keywords and published your book, do not think that your keyword research is over.
+Once you have decided on your seven best Amazon keywords and published your book, don’t think your keyword research is over.
 It is never over.

-But the small amount of effort it takes to research keywords will be worthwhile in the long term, as you will find perhaps four or five very strong, discoverable longtail keywords that will continue to attract potential book buyers to your book for years to come.
+You will find perhaps four or five very strong, discoverable keywords that will continue to attract potential book buyers to your book for years to come.